pfsense/docs/source/packages/installing-freebsd-packages.rst

 Caveats
 ~~~~~~~

-The *pkg_add* command used by pfSense 2.1.x will not properly download
+The *pkg_add* command used by pfSense software version 2.1.x will not
-packages because the locations have changed on FreeBSD's servers since
+properly download packages because the locations have changed on
-FreeBSD 8.3 is no longer supported upstream.
-By using the current
+FreeBSD's servers since FreeBSD 8.3 is no longer supported upstream.
-location of archived packages from FreeBSD's servers,
+By using the current location of archived packages from FreeBSD's servers,
 ``ftp://ftp-archive.freebsd.org/pub/FreeBSD-Archive/ports/<arch>/packages-8.3-release/Latest/``,
 packages can be added.